rustyeddy/rustyeddy.com/content/software/tools-and-workflow.md

 ## Tools and Workflow

-For this Article we are going to use Github, Which is a pretty standard part Of my workflow.
+For this article we are going to use Github, Which is a pretty standard part Of my workflow.

 As many of you may know git is a software version control system, And